 Space and Furniture Placement

 While it may seem like common sense, you’d be surprised at the number of people who fail to consider the amount of space they have before decorating a room.
 Understanding the amount of space that you have is important because certain decor items can affect how the room looks.
 For example, some items may make the room appear smaller, whereas some may make the room look more open.
 The last thing you want is a room looking cluttered because you failed to plan properly.
+A well placed rug is usually a great way of making a room appear as big as you want it to be, and if you Just type luxury rugs for sale into your search engine, you could find a vast array of decor items that could change the way you look at your room.

 To start, draw a rough floor plan.
 Consider the dimensions and draw where you want the larger furniture items to be.
 Once you have that in place, you can begin researching potential decor items that might fit your room.
 Let’s say that you’ve noticed an empty space that needs a little something to bring everything together.
 Tall potted plants, chests, and bookshelves might be feasible options.
 Do research based on your needs.